-Hopefully, the new policy will not be too disruptive to the creatives that rely upon Etsy’s platform.
+Hopefully, Etsy’s Risk-Free Offsite Advertising Policy will not be too disruptive to the creatives that rely upon Etsy’s platform.
 Keep in mind that in the past, Etsy has walked back policies that its users protested.
-However, now that Etsy is forced to compete with Amazon, it may just not be able to this time.
+However, now that Etsy is forced to compete with Amazon, it may not be able pull it off to this time.

 Bottom line: Etsy has been a valuable resource to creatives, but it has not been without its problems.
-Keep a watch here . . . we will update as we learn more.
+Keep a watch here . . .
+I will update Etsy Risk-Free Offsite Advertising Policy as I learn more.

 Update on Etsy’s “Risk Free” Offsite Advertising: